 To disable the hosting process in Visual Studio, do the following:

 On the Project menu, click Properties.

 The Project Designer window appears.

 Click the Debug tab.

 In the Enable Debuggers section, clear the Enable the Visual Studio hosting process check box.

 However, disabling the hosting process can affect performance.
 You can avoid the need to disable MDAs by preventing Visual Studio from displaying the MDA dialog box whenever an MDA notification is received.
 To do that, click Exceptions on the Debug menu, expand the Managed Debugging Assistants list, and then select or clear the Thrown check box for the individual MDA.

 You can enable MDAs by adding the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework\MDA subkey (type REG_SZ, value 1) in the Windows registry.
-Copy the following example into a text file named MDAEnable.reg and double-click the file name in File Explorer to enable MDAs on that computer.
-Setting the subkey to 1 enables the reading of MDA settings from the ApplicationName.mda.config file.
-See Enabling and Disabling MDAs by Using Application-Specific Configuration Settings for more information.
-The registry setting can be overridden by the COMPLUS_MDA environment variable.
-See Enabling and Disabling MDAs by Using an Environment Variable for more information.
+Copy the following example into a text file named MDAEnable.reg.
+Open the Windows Registry Editor (RegEdit.exe) and from the File menu choose Import.
+Select the MDAEnable.reg file to enable MDAs on that computer.
+Setting the subkey to string value of 1 (not DWORD value of 1) enables the reading of MDA settings from the ApplicationName.suffix.mda.config file.
+(For example the MDA configuration file for Notepad would be named notepad.exe.mda.config)

 Windows Registry Editor Version 5.00 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework] "MDA"="1"